SamuelPavlik/Pacman/README.md

 - members which should have just one instance are kept as raw pointers like Input otherwise their smart pointers like entities
 - MovableGameEntity functionality moved to separate components for better maintainability
+- describe all the components
+- decided not to do testing for time purposes

 ## Necessary
+- ghost animation comp
+- ghost movement comp (possible parent to keyboard comp too)

 ## Good to have
-- ghost movement in separate component
 - ghost returning to cage
 - pathfinding looking for pacman
 - incorporate cherry somehow